 - Existing business processes across Europe are unnecessarily labour intensive

 - Managing the costs of document processes in Europe

 - The European Union's Digital Agenda

-The online survey was conducted in July 2014 and consisted of 1,245 business decision makers across 8 vertical sectors, including education, legal, utilities/energy, healthcare, public sector, retail, manufacturing and financial services.
+The online survey was conducted in July 2014 and consisted of 1,245 business decision makers from across eight vertical sectors, including education, legal, utilities/energy, healthcare, public sector, retail, manufacturing and financial services.
 Participating respondents were from the UK, Ireland, France, Germany, Spain, Italy, Netherlands, Belgium, the Nordics (Sweden, Finland, Norway and Denmark), Switzerland, Russia and the Middle East.